inviqa/deck-task-registry/README.md

 ### Into a new task suite

-1. Run `$ npm install drupal-task-registry`
+1. Run `$ npm install drupal-deck-task-registry`
 2. If the stub files aren't created, then navigate to `node_modules/src/post-install/files` and copy the `example.config.js` and `gulpfile.js` files into your Gulp tasks directory, removing any example prefixes.

 ### Into an existing task suite

-1. Run `$ npm install drupal-task-registry`
+1. Run `$ npm install drupal-deck-task-registry`
-2. If the stub files aren't created, then navigate to `node_modules/src/post-install/files` and copy the `example.config.js` files into your Gulp tasks directory, removing any example prefixes.
+2. If the stub files aren't created, then navigate to `node_modules/src/post-install/files` and copy the `example.config.js` file into your Gulp tasks directory, removing any example prefixes.
 3. `require` your config and the `drupal-task-registry` module.
 4. Add the registry to your project by adding `gulp.registry(config)`